silentDoc/AoC16/AoC16/Day19/Readme.md

 So, with  _five_  Elves, the Elf that sits starting in position  `2`  gets all the presents.

 With the number of Elves given in your puzzle input,  _which Elf now gets all the presents?_

+-- See the problem that yields the puzzle : [The Josephus Problem](https://www.youtube.com/watch?v=uCsD3ZGzMgE) --